mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools/release/ltsconvert.rst

 labels for a number of reductions.
 The reduced state in the new state space is labelled with this set.
 The state labels can be inspected using the tool :ref:`tool-ltsinfo` with the flag ``-l``, or ``--state-label``.
-As these sets of state labels can be large, the flag ``-n``, or ``--no-state`` of :ref:`ltsconvert` can be used to remove these state labels in the resulting state space.
+As these sets of state labels can be large, the flag ``-n``, or ``--no-state`` of :ref:`tool-ltsconvert` can be used to remove these state labels in the resulting state space.

 .. note::